What Is Overthinking Disorder?

 Many mental illnesses can lead to overthinking, and the connection between anxiety and overthinking is obvious.
 Those who have anxiety have a hard time living in the present.
 Parts of the brain always worry about what is happening next, and extreme anxiety and overthinking can make it hard to take the next step.
 Here's how to stop anxiety and to overthink when your anxious brain tells you no:

-Anxiety and overthinking are two things that go hand in hand, but there are ways to manage them that will make it much better.
+Anxiety and overthinking are two things that go hand in hand, but there are ways to manage them that will make them much better and it will be easier going about your everyday life.

 When one thinks of bipolar disorder, they think of the mental health information they know about.
 People with bipolar disorder tend to be either depressed or manic and alternate between the two.
 These highs and lows are like mood swings that come and go regularly.
 Those with bipolar disorder have a hard time with their mood, but they may also have a hard time overthinking.